rohanthewiz/go_notes/README.md

 ```

 ###Synchronizing
+Each GoNotes database is synchronizable with another.
+Just call one as the server and the other as a client.
+The client and server must point to different databases whether remote or local.
 ```
+# Remote
 $ ./go_notes -synch_server # Start the server
+# Local
 $ ./go_notes -synch_client server_address $ Start the client. server_address is the IP address or name of server
 ```

-Example (we can synch between two local databases)
+Example - synch between two local databases
 ```
 # Add a record to one database
 $ ./go_notes -db db1.sqlite -t "A test note"  # Create a note in db1
+$ ./go_notes -db db1.sqlite -get_server_secret # get a token for initial access to the server
 $ ./go_notes -db db1.sqlite -synch_server
-# Then in another terminal
+# Then in another terminal we run the client
+# replace token_from_server below with the token received from the server
+# The -server_secret option is only needed on the first access to the server from the client
-$ ./go_notes -db db2.sqlite -synch_client localhost
+$ ./go_notes -db db2.sqlite -synch_client localhost -server_secret token_from_server
 $ ./go_notes -db db2.sqlite -q all # should now show the test note synched from db1
+# Press CTRL-C on the server to quit
 # delete db1.sqlite and db2.sqlite when complete
 ```

 ###TODO